LLNL/MacPatch-AutoPKG/Readme.md

 Only keep the keys that you alter.
 Remove any unchanged keys from the override file.

 ###### Pre-install, post-install, and criteria scripts
 Scripts for criteria and pre/post-install are not included directly in the recipe xml.
-Instead they are placed into a sub-folder of the recipe called scripts, and the corresponding keys in the recipe are set to true.
+Instead they are placed into a sub-folder of the recipe named scripts, and the corresponding keys in the recipe are set to true.

 Key | Script location | Comments
 ----|------|------